HKUST-NISL/Grace_API/README.md

         "True" or "False"

     Possible emotion label:
         The classifier uses 8-class emotion lable as output, i.e., {'Anger', 'Contempt', 'Disgust', 'Fear', 'Happiness', 'Neutral', 'Sadness', 'Surprise'}.
 However, in the output, {"Disgust", "Fear"} are relabled as "Agitation".
+If the target person's face is not detected, "Abscence" would be placed in the "emotion" field.
+When the target person is not tracked at all, "EXCEPTION!!" would be placed in the "emotion" field.